gbegus/DeepPhonologyTool/README.md

 ## Fill out a Google form

-Fill out [this Google form](https://forms.gle/QAXmbq9UBsGbR1Uu9) where you set the hyperparameters of the model you wish to train and briefly describe your project.
+Fill out [this Google form](https://forms.gle/QAXmbq9UBsGbR1Uu9) where you set the hyperparameters of the model you wish to train, briefly describe your project, and give us you Globus ID.

 ## Wait for review